jpbatz/fastenate/README.md

 Commit often, you may create additional feature branches and use them for practice but it's not mandatory.
 Do commit often!

 ## Steps
-1. Write the Markup for the layout in index.html.
-A file has been provided to you with copy-text, look inside the `unformatted_text.txt` file for the text.
-1. Create an external stylesheet in the styles directory.
-Link to the stylesheet in your index.html
-1. Add a CSS Reset and CSS Clearfix to your styles.
-1. Import the Google fonts used in the layout: **Oswald Regular, Lato Regular**
-1. Add the viewport meta tag to the head of your markup to make sure your styles are preserved for all media sizes:
+x 1.
+Write the Markup for the layout in index.html.
+A file has been provided to you with copy-text, look inside the `unformatted_text.txt` file for the text. x 1.
+Create an external stylesheet in the styles directory.
+Link to the stylesheet in your index.html x 1.
+Add a CSS Reset and CSS Clearfix to your styles. x 1.
+Import the Google fonts used in the layout: **Oswald Regular, Lato Regular** x 1.
+Add the viewport meta tag to the head of your markup to make sure your styles are preserved for all media sizes:

   `<meta name="viewport" content="width=device-width, initial-scale=1">`